Avalon Airport: Other uses

 The video clip of Human Nature's 2000 song He Don't Love You was filmed at the airport.

 In July 2013, it was proposed by Geelong City Council that a theme park be built at Avalon, and they have held discussions with Village Roadshow and other companies concerning the proposal.
 African Safari World was a previous proposal at nearby Werribee Zoo that did not get approved.

 The biennial Australian International Airshow operates from Avalon Airport.
 The project is owned by Aviation Development Australia Limited.
 The event attracts a total attendance of over 195,000 across the six days, including exhibitors from the international aerospace industry and government, military, scientific and trade delegates.

-Ground transportation
+Ground transport

-Car
+Road

 Avalon Airport is linked to Geelong and Melbourne by the adjacent Princes Freeway.
 The airport has 1,500 airport car spaces, a taxi rank and a ride-share pick-up/drop-off bay.

-Coach
+Public transport

+Bus

 In 2017, Skybus launched services from the Melbourne CBD and Geelong to Avalon Airport.

+From June 2014 to December 2018, the Sunbus service was operated by Sita Buslines.
+It connected Avalon with Melbourne, Werribee and Geelong.